Pharmacy Residency Expansion Grant Program

 Supported by an educational donation provided by Amgen, Inc., ASHP Foundation corporate sponsors, and gifts made in memory of Janet Teeters

-The overarching goal of the ASHP Foundation Pharmacy Residency Expansion Grant (PEG) program is to expand the number of ASHP-accredited PGY1, PGY2 pharmacy residency positions for the 2015-2016 training year.
+The overarching goal of the ASHP Foundation Pharmacy Residency Expansion Grant Program is to expand the number of ASHP-accredited PGY1 and PGY2 pharmacy residency positions for the 2017-2018 training year.

-1. This funding opportunity is available for PGY1 and PGY2 pharmacy residency training.
+- This funding opportunity is available for PGY1 and PGY2 pharmacy residency training.
+Those that fall under the residency categories of Community or Managed Care not eligible for funding under this program.

-3. Positions funded by the ASHP Foundation must be included in the Residency Match Program.
+- Positions funded by the ASHP Foundation must be included in the ASHP Resident Matching Program.

-If you couldn't attend the benefit dinner this year, you can still hear the wonderful accounts of pharmacy residents who have benefited from this program.
-Watch our YouTube videos of keynote speakers Yvonne Duong, Pharm.D., a PGY1 pharmacy resident at Rush University Medical Center in Chicago, Ill., and Kelly Fritz, Pharm.D., a PGY2 Hematology/Oncology pharmacy resident at Huntsman Cancer Institute in Salt Lake City, Utah.
+If you have never attended the benefit dinner, you can still hear the wonderful accounts of pharmacy residents who have benefited from this program.
+Watch our YouTube videos of keynote speakers Yvonne Duong, Pharm.D., a PGY1 pharmacy resident at Rush University Medical Center in Chicago, IL, and Kelly Fritz, Pharm.D., a PGY2 Hematology/Oncology pharmacy resident at Huntsman Cancer Institute in Salt Lake City, UT.

 • 2015 Grant Recipients